ShenZheng2000/LLIE_Survey/README.md

 # Highlights
 *  Present a comprehensive survey of low-light image and videeo enhancement (LLIE).
 *  Propose SICE_Grad and SICE_Mix image datasets to represent complex mixed over-/under-exposed scenes.
-*  Introduce Night Wenzhou video dataset that features fast-moving aerial scenes and streetscapes with varied illuminations.
+*  Introduce Night Wenzhou video dataset that features fast-moving aerial scenes and streetscapes with varied illuminations and degradations.

 # Timeline